1. Home

 Nuremburg’s Christmas Market from Above

-This was my first ever visit to Nuremberg, and I can’t wait to go back.
-We arrived just as the Christkindlmarkt was opening, and I couldn’t wait to taste the Lebkuchen and Glühwein.
-They didn’t disappoint.
-The main Christkindlmarkt is in front of the Dom (as so many are) and there are rows and rows of stands with red and white striped roofs.
 There was so much to see and buy (and eat).
 Get up high to see the view from the top!
-The Children’s Market is around the corner, just past the Kinder Punsch and Schaumküssen stand (don’t just pass that stand, they are AMAZING!)
-There you will find lots of hands on Christmas activities for kids, like a bakery (to make and decorate cookies) and a post office (for sending letters to the Christkind).
+The Children’s Market is around the corner, just past the Kinder Punsch and Schaumküssen stand.
+And don’t just pass that stand; they are AMAZING!)
+There, you will find lots of hands-on Christmas activities for kids, like a bakery to make and decorate cookies and a post office to send letters to Christkind.
 Around the OTHER corner of the Dom is the Sister City Christmas Market with booths from around the world.
-At 3pm the Christkind made an appearance in front of the Dom, and read us a poem.
+At 3pm, the Christkind appeared on the stage in front of the Dom and read us a poem.
 I’m delighted to say that after years of watching for her… I finally got to see her! (with a photo to prove it!)

 I met the Christkindl!